RelationalAI SDK for Python

 Creating a Database

-You can create a database with api.create_database
+You can create a database as follows:

-database = "mydatabase"
+database = "my_database"

 rsp = api.create_database(ctx, database)